In this travel-blog, I am going to show you what sets the Secret Circle apart from the regular Golden Circle tours.

 The assembly set laws here and disputes were settled.
 And in the latter part of the 13th-century punishments and executions were carried out at Þingvellir.
 So it is a bitter-sweet experience visiting Þingvellir.
 Sweet as nature here is extraordinary and bitter for those of us who know the history of Þingvellir.

 The other remarkable fact about Þingvellir National Park is that it is situated on the tectonic plate boundaries of the Mid-Atlantic Ridge, the North-American, and Eurasian continents.
-And it is only one of very few locations where the tectonic plates are visible above ground.
+And it is only one of the very few locations where the tectonic plates are visible above ground.

 We walked inside Almannagjá gorge, which forms the eastern boundaries of the North-American Plate and learnt about the history of Þingvellir.
 Our guide took the jeep to the lower parking lot and met us halfway through the gorge.